Bidding on a house in the Netherlands: how to win

 Don’t be too enthusiastic

-You may have fallen in love with the property the moment your eyes landed on it but it’s important you don’t show this to the realtor — if they have that leverage, they will use it to raise the asking price.
+You may have fallen in love with the property the moment your eyes landed on it, but it’s important you don’t show this to the realtor — if they have that leverage, they might use it to push the price further than you need.

 Take your time when considering a counter-offer